Violet Society Program for MD Students

 Their contributions to medicine have halted epidemics (Dr. Reed’s discovery that mosquitos transmit yellow fever; Dr. Salk’s and Dr. Sabin’s introduction of the first polio vaccines); forged social progress (as one of the first black female physicians to earn hospital admitting privileges, Dr. Chinn paved the way for more diverse future generations of doctors); and advanced public understanding of the medical sciences (Dr. Thomas’ best-selling books explained the mysteries of biology to ordinary people).

-During orientation week, you are randomly assigned to one of these four societies, each led by a group of three faculty advisors.
-You are then assigned to a smaller group overseen by one of the three faculty advisors within your society.
+During orientation week, you are randomly assigned to one of these four societies and to one of the faculty advisors within the society.
+You are then assigned to a smaller group, called a "family," which is overseen by a fourth-year peer mentor within your society.
 You remain part of this group throughout medical school.

 In the initial weeks of school, you engage in small group meetings with your faculty advisor group to learn about the Violet Societies and meet your classmates.

-You meet one-on-one with your faculty advisor at least twice a year, and you can schedule additional meetings as needed to discuss your medical school progress or any issues or difficulties you might have.
+You meet one-on-one with your faculty advisor multiple times throughout the year during scheduled meetings to discuss your medical school progress or any issues or difficulties you might have.
+Advisors also host small group meetings with students from each class year to discuss important milestones in your medical career.

 Walter Reed Violet Society Faculty Advisors